 - Store in an airtight container (preferably glass as it will stain plastic)

 Where to Buy Berbere Spice

-If you don’t want to make your own berbere blend, you can purchase it online – I recommend this blend from Frontier.
+If you don’t want to make your own berbere blend, you can purchase it online we recommend this Berbere blend from The Spice House.

 If you’d prefer to buy it on Amazon, we recommend this blend from Frontier.